 The Saf-T-Log effectively eliminates the need for clip boards and hand written reports.
 Instead, a single user can scroll through a customizable list of products on the handheld, insert the temperature probe and, with one touch, record the correct temperatures.
-No longer a two-man job, the Saf-T-Log will stream line your line check operation and help you complete the task in half the time.
+No longer a two-man job, the Saf-T-Log will stream line your line check operation and help you complete the task in half the time, with half the staff.

 Effective communication is a key step in the success of any business, let alone food service.
 Ask any manager and they will tell you that they are happiest when they know their boss is happy.
 On the flip side, bosses are happiest when they know what's happening in their stores.

 There's nothing worse than having to answer for a poor health inspection score, especially when it comes as the result of poor record keeping and inconsistent line checks.
-While the boss was under the impression that line checks were getting done, the fact is, operations can sometimes get the better of us, and a few days were missed.
+While the boss was under the impression that line checks were getting done, the fact is, operations can sometimes get the better of the team, and a few days get missed.

-The Saf-T-Log allows users to download their daily records (with corrective actions added) and store them on a PC for safe keeping.
+The Saf-T-Log allows users to download their records (with corrective actions added) and store them on a PC or shared file for safe keeping.
 Files (saved in a PDF format) can be emailed to area managers to check for accuracy and consistency.
 When daily reports have to be emailed to the boss the likely hood of them being skipped over is reduced.